Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Hardware Optimization Discussions

 \subsubsection{Dense Mask Optimization}

-While sparse traversal is efficient for deep levels of the trie, the initial layers exhibit an extremely high branching factor due to the congestion of common prefixes.
-As analyzed in the memory usage model (Appendix \ref{app:static_memory_analysis}), the number of unique nodes at a shallow level $\ell$ grows as $|\mathcal{V}|^\ell$, making sparse gathers computationally inefficient.

-To address this, we introduce a dense layer cutoff parameter, $d$.
-For the first $d$ decoding steps (where $0 \le d < L$), we bypass the VNTK and utilize a dense tensor mask optimization.
-We pre-compute a dense boolean tensor of shape $\overbrace{|\mathcal{V}| \times \cdots \times |\mathcal{V}|}^{d\:\text{times}}$ (bit-packed for storage efficiency) that represents all valid prefixes of length $d$.
-During the first $d$ steps, validity is checked via direct index lookups into this dense tensor.
-This hybrid approach allows us to trade a small amount of static memory (for $d \leq 2$) for a significant throughput gain in the most computationally expensive layers of the retrieval process.
-In our experiments for YouTube in Section \ref{sec:experiment_yt}, we set $d=2$, effectively densifying the first two layers of the trie.
+While sparse traversal is efficient for deep layers of the trie, the initial layers exhibit very high branching factors.
+To address this, for the first $d$ decoding steps (where $0 \le d < L$), we bypass the VNTK and utilize a pre-computed dense boolean mask tensor to represent all valid prefixes of length $d$.
+This hybrid approach allows us to trade a small amount of static memory for a significant throughput gain in the most computationally expensive layers of the retrieval process.
+In our experiments in Section \ref{sec:experiment_yt}, we set $d=2$ to densify the first two layers of the trie.